HaveTimeDrinkTea/w03_portfolio_with_bootstrap/README.md

 ## User Story

 AS A new frontend developer
-I WANT an online portfolio that follows accessibility standards, responsive to various screens and SEO SO THAT potential hiring agents can look at previous work and be impressed enough to contact me.
+I WANT an online portfolio that utlizes Bootstrap CSS and follows accessibility standards, responsive to various screens and SEO
+SO THAT potential hiring agents can look at previous work and be impressed enough to contact me.

 [Deployment link](https://havetimedrinktea.github.io/w03_portfolio_with_bootstrap/)